elusivecodes/FrostColor/README.md

 #### Tints

-- `tints` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.
+- `tints` is a number indicating how shades you wish to generate, and will default to *10*.

 ```javascript
 const tints = color.tints(tints);